RajRoR/apps/phuse/2025/blockchain/README.md

 **What it does:**
 - Starts Certificate Authorities (CAs)
-- Launches peer nodes for Sponsor and CRO
+- Launches peer nodes for Statistical and QC teams
 - Creates the `clinicaltrial` channel

 ### Step 2: Deploy Chaincode